ksemelka/html5-best-practices/README.md

 ## Target Audience :family:

-Anyone interessed in maitaining a coesive code, multidisciplinary teams, newcomers and seasoned developers looking to standard their coding standard.
+Anyone interessed in maitaining a coesive code, multidisciplinary teams, newcomers and seasoned developers looking to maintain a cohesive coding standard.

 ## Table of Contents :zap: